iai-group/sigir2017-query_types/README.md

 ## Results

-Results presented in the paper can be obtained by running the TREC evaluation script as usual, indicating the metrics of interest.
+Results presented in the paper can be obtained by running the TREC evaluation script, indicating the metrics of interest.
 E.g., placed on `sigir2017-query_types` directory, the following
 ```
-$ ./lib/trec_eval.9.0/trec_eval -c -m ndcg_cut.1,5 data/qrels/qrels-tti-CF-filtered_by_NIL+merged.csv output/ltr/scores-tti-ltr-rf-n_1000-m_3.csv
+$ /path/to/trec_eval -c -m ndcg_cut.1,5 data/qrels/qrels-tti-CF-filtered_by_NIL+merged.csv output/ltr/scores-tti-ltr-rf-n_1000-m_3.csv
 ```
 evaluates our proposed Learning-to-rank method with the NDCG@1 and NDCG@5 metrics.

 ## Contact

 Should you have any questions, please contact Darío Garigliotti at dario.garigliotti[AT]uis.no (with [AT] replaced by @).